-Do you have a Brachycephalic dog or cat such as Pug, French or British Bulldog, Boston Terrier, Shih Tzu, or Pekingese?
+Do you have a Brachycephalic dog or cat such as Pug, French, British or Aussie Bulldog, Boston Terrier, Shih Tzu, or Pekingese?
 Or are you considering owning one?
 If so, you've come to the right place.
 We have extensive experience in these special breeds and we know from experience what advice you need and how to manage the conditions including:

 - BOAS (Brachycephalic Obstructed Airway Syndrome): stenotic nares, ESP, Everted laryngeal saccules, Hypotrachea, Caudal aberrant terbinates

 - Vomiting due to the reflux of stomach contents caused by BOAS